NTU-PH2102/coding/Tan_Yuan_Zheng_Paul/Tan_Yuan_Zheng_Paul_01_readme.txt

 If you have cloned or downloaded this repo/folder, open Tan_Yuan_Zheng_Paul_01_main.html in the same folder to view the animation
 If you have not (or do not know how to), go to https://sorewachigauyo.github.io/penning-trap/main.html It is essentially the same file hosted on my personal github pages.
+You may need to use another browser if the animation does not play.

+If the animation still does not work, I have included a gif file but only diplaying 1000 frames.

 The files in this directory are:
 Tan_Yuan_Zheng_Paul_01_readme.txt : Readme
 Tan_Yuan_Zheng_Paul_02_main.html : html page to view the animation Tan_Yuan_Zheng_Paul_08_writeup.pdf : Writeup
+Tan_Yuan_Zheng_Paul_09_backupanim.gif : Backup gif

 in /js folder
 Tan_Yuan_Zheng_Paul_03_main.js : The main script that sets up the animation and parameters